DSpace/DSpace/dspace/docs/DrumConfigurationCustomization.md

 ---

+## .github/workflows/build.yml

+Commented out the "codecov" task, because UMD does not have an appropriate key to upload code coverage results to codecov.io, which was causing builds to be marked as "Failed" in GitHub.

 ## dspace/modules/[additions|server]

-All source code and resources for DRUM customizations should be placed in eith the "dspace/modules/additions" or "dspace/modules/server" directory.
+All source code and resources for DRUM customizations should be placed in either the "dspace/modules/additions" or "dspace/modules/server" directory.

 ## dspace/config/dspace.cfg